patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 # Sum it up

 You are driving on the U.S. Route 50 across de desert in a convertible.
-The wind refreshes you.
+The wind is refreshing.
 The road is straight without crossroads.
 You are cruising way above the speed limit.
-The sun rising on the left tells you it is going a beautiful day.
+The sun rising on the left tells you it is going to be a beautiful day.

 <br/>
 <p align="center">